Computer Science

 Credits 3

 In order to become a successful developer, you need to understand how computers interpret code.
 This course, which was built in collaboration with Google, will introduce you to C - the fundamental language used to write many high-level languages, including Python.
-By the end of this course, you will have a better understanding of how computers turn your code into ones and zeroes, and be able to use that understanding to build more efficient programs.
+By the end of this course, you will have a better understanding of how computers turn your code into ones and zeroes and be able to use that understanding to build more efficient programs.
 This online class has optional live sessions.
+[This course is offered through the RIZE Education Consortium]

 CSC 325: Hardware: Inside of a Microprocessor